Fish for finance: Finance

 Even if granted, equivalence may be a means for the EU to pressure the UK.
 Stock exchanges in Switzerland, a non-EU member landlocked country almost surrounded by the EU, were granted temporary equivalence at the end of 2017.
 In the midst of broader trade negotiations between the two, the EU let the equivalence expire in at the end of June 2019.
 Swiss authorities responded to the loss of permission for EU companies to trade their shares on Swiss exchanges by reciprocally banning EU exchanges from listing the shares of Swiss companies.

-A year later, equivalence had not been restored, but ESMA issued a report on MiFid calling for a simplification of transparency requirements, a proposal seen as loosening EU regulations in a way that would make it easier for investors within the trade bloc to trade directly on exchanges outside the EU, possibly in the process making British equivalence more likely.
-Still, fears persist that the EU will "weaponise" equivalence.
+A year later, as of 2020, equivalence had not been restored, but ESMA issued a report on MiFid calling for a simplification of transparency requirements, a proposal seen as loosening EU regulations in a way that would make it easier for investors within the trade bloc to trade directly on exchanges outside the EU, possibly in the process making British equivalence more likely.
+Still, fears persisted that the EU will "weaponise" equivalence.
 "Are you going to be comfortable with building a business model on that?" asks one British banking official.
 Swiss banks and other financial services firms have been increasingly moving services to Frankfurt and Madrid to eliminate this uncertainty.

 Even if granted without reservation, equivalence may not be enough.
 "The big problem with equivalence (known about for years) is that it's entirely inferior to the U.K.'s current privileges as an EU member" writes Bloomberg columnist Lionel Laurent.
 "It's available only for some parts of the finance industry such as securities trading, but not for wholesale and retail banking.
 Retail investment funds, payments and insurance brokers are excluded too."

 With negotiations still ongoing in July 2020, the UK and Switzerland opened up their own negotiations on a joint financial services agreement, after the UK found Swiss stock market regulation to be equivalent to its own a year to the day after the EU let its own determination expire.
 The two nations will begin talks in September and assess where they are at the beginning of 2021.
 Chancellor of the Exchequer Rishi Sunak described the agreement as demonstrating that different sets of regulations do not have to be exactly the same as each other to achieve equivalence, respecting different countries' traditions and sovereignty.